master8282/wattmeter/README.md

 two sides current derections
 LCD1602 - standard display

-And one boring day I decided to buil watt meter for the charger my cust ebyke 52v battery.
+And one boring day I decided to buil watt meter for the charger my cust ebike 52v battery.